YesSeri/CheatsheetSocketIO/README.md

----
-description: 'This is a cheat sheet for SocketIO, because I found the documentation lacking.'
----

 # Intro

+This is a cheat sheet for SocketIO, because I found the documentation lacking.
 ## Foreword

 This is for Node.js and React.
 Most of this is about Node.js, so even if you don't use React, you should be able to use a lot.